-- Heat the water until hot, but not boiling.
-Add the tea bag and allow it to seep for a couple of minutes.
+- Heat the water until hot but not boiling.
+Add the tea bag and allow it to steep for a couple of minutes.

-- In your coffee mug pour the cocoa powder and sweetener.
+- In your coffee mug, pour the cocoa powder and sweetener.
 Stir to combine.
-When the tea is ready, pour that in the coffee mug and stir to combine.
+When the tea is ready, pour that into the coffee mug and stir to combine.